Skip to main content

 • Example: A food access nonprofit tests a new delivery system and follows up with participant interviews to understand usability and cultural relevance.

-Turning Insight into Action with UpMetrics
+Turning Qualitative Data into Insight and Action with UpMetrics

-At UpMetrics, we make it easy for nonprofits to turn qualitative insights into compelling, funder-ready narratives.
+At UpMetrics, we make it easy for organizations to turn qualitative insights into compelling, funder-ready narratives.
 Whether you’re building your first Impact Framework, exploring data storytelling, or designing a cohort experience to scale learning across grantees, we’ve got your back.

 qual data post